dbengsch/easy-circular-list/README.md

-# A simple circular list implementation for Javascript
+# A bad but useful circular list for Javascript

-## Why yet another one ?

-I needed to have an iterable list with not too crappy performances; searched, found nothing, did it myself.

 ## Install it